ghi-electronics/Documentation/hardware/brainpad.md

 Both BrainPad Pulse and BrainPad Edge are fully supported.
 However, BrainPad Pulse include additional natively-supported, which are the display and the buzzer.

-tip: The heart to the BrainPad Pulse is SITCore SC13 chipset.
-And for BrainPad Edge is SITCore SC007.

 ## BrainPad Pulse
 ![BrainPad Pulse](images/brainpad-pulse.png)